chocolate-peanut/admin-classroom-app/README.md

 ```

 ### Setup Backend Environment
-Go to /server and create a file: ./env, then paste the following configuration to the file:
+Go to /server and create a file: ./env, then paste the following configuration into the file:
 ```
 (If your local DB does NOT require a password):
 DATABASE_URL=postgresql://YOUR_USERNAME@localhost:5432/admin_classroom